- Red dog ears require attention — Dogs’ ears aren’t normally red, and the underlying causes of red ears can be dangerous for a dog’s health.

 - Dogs need their ears cleaned often — Use vet-approved products to clean your dog’s ears and prevent infection.

-If the insides of your dog’s ears look red or irritated, you need to take a close look.
-While red ears aren’t always a sign of something serious, they can point to underlying health issues in dogs.
-Here’s a list of nine potential causes for your pup’s red ears.
+If the insides of your pet’s ears look red or irritated, it’s time to investigate further.
+While red ears aren’t always a sign of something serious, they can point to underlying health issues.
+Here’s a list of ten potential causes for your pup’s red ears.

 1. Ear infections

 Ear infections are one of the most common causes of red ears in dogs.
 They create inflammation of the inner ear flap, around the ear canal, and/or down in the ear canal.
 Ear infections are usually caused by bacteria or yeast.
-Some dog breeds are more prone to ear infections, especially those with large or floppy ears.
+Some dog breeds, especially those with large or floppy ears, are more prone to ear infections than others.
 These breeds include: